-It will form, long, crunchy vegetable noodles, about 5 cups per spaghetti squash.
+It will form long, crunchy vegetable noodles, about 5 cups per spaghetti squash.
 Set aside on a baking dish and discard the squash shells.

 This is a cheesy spaghetti squash casserole recipe using a creamy Alfredo garlic sauce.
 To make the sauce, first, melt butter into a saucepan, then add heavy cream and shredded cheese – Parmesan is the best!

 Stir constantly until the sauce is thick and forms strings of cheese.
-Now add chopped parsley, salt and garlic, and an extra 1/2 cup of unsweetened almond milk to make a cheesy sauce, easy to pour over the baking dish.
+Now add chopped parsley, salt, and garlic, and an extra 1/2 cup of unsweetened almond milk to make a cheesy sauce, easy to pour over the baking dish.

-For the chicken Alfredo casserole lovers, you can adapt the recipe adding 2 shredded chicken breasts into the casserole.
+For the chicken Alfredo casserole lovers, you can adapt the recipe by adding 2 shredded chicken breasts into the casserole.
 First, combine the cooked shredded chicken into the creamy sauce and then pour onto the baking dish containing the baked squash spaghetti.